 - Irrevocable trust

 - Charitable remainder trust

 - Reallocation of assets

 Regardless of what kind of trust you establish, assigning trusteeship is an important decision not to be taken lightly.
-While some people elect to assign a family member as trustee, a corporate trustee can also be elected through the services of a financial institution.
-Typically, corporate trustees are bonded and insured, will prepare annual reports and tax returns on a trust, and provide a greater deal of transparency in their fiduciary responsibilities.
-However, a corporate trustee will cost more and may even charge fees for many of their services.
+While some people assign a family member as trustee, a corporate trustee also can be elected through the services of a financial institution.
+Typically, corporate trustees are bonded and insured, will prepare annual reports and tax returns on the trust, and provide a greater deal of transparency in their fiduciary responsibilities.
+However, a corporate trustee will cost more and may charge fees for their services.
 A family member trustee, while cheaper, is almost never bonded and insured.
-As a result, if financial mismanagement occurs, it's unlikely that the trust's beneficiary will be able to recover losses.
+As a result, if financial mismanagement occurs, it is unlikely that the trust’s beneficiary will be able to recover losses.

 Complex estate planning involves a number of financial, legal, and tax issues.
 We have the experience and resources needed to navigate this area of law while securing your financial goals well into the future.

 To schedule an appointment and discuss how we can help you, contact the law offices of Benckendorf & Benckendorf, P.C., today.